Accuity/rspec-puppet-utils/README.md

 ```
 You handle when the functions are created yourself, e.g. you can assign it to a local variable `func = MockFunction...` create it in a before block `before(:each) do MockFunction... end` or use let `let!(:func) { MockFunction... }`

-If you use let, **use `let!()` and not `let()`**, this is because lets are lazy-loaded, so unless you explicity reference your function in each test, the function won't be created and puppet won't find it.
+If you use let, **use `let!()` and not `let()`**, this is because lets are lazy-loaded, so unless you explicitly reference your function in each test, the function won't be created and puppet won't find it.
 Using `let!` means that the function will be created before every test regardless.

 Also if you use `let` when mocking hiera, **you can't use `:hiera` as the name due to conflicts** so you have to do something like `let!(:mock_hiera) { MockFunction.new('hiera') }`